Explosion destroys coffee shop, injures 3 in rural Georgia

-HOMERVILLE, Ga. — An explosion and fire destroyed a coffee shop Friday in this rural south Georgia city, injuring three workers and prompting a warning from city officials for residents to avoid the downtown area.
+HOMERVILLE, Ga. — An explosion and fire destroyed a coffee shop Friday in this rural south Georgia city, seriously injuring three people and prompting a warning from city officials for residents to avoid the downtown area.

 The blast rocked tiny Homerville, a city of about 2,500 people, shortly after noon.
-Investigators did not suspect foul play and were looking into whether it might have been an accidental gas explosion, said Glenn Allen, spokesman for Georgia Insurance and Safety Fire Commissioner Ralph Hudgens.
+Investigators determined a construction crew installing fiber optic cable had ruptured an underground gas line, causing natural gas to leak into a sewer line connected to the coffee shop, said Glenn Allen, spokesman for Georgia Insurance and Safety Fire Commissioner Ralph Hudgens.

-“We are looking potentially at natural gas as a cause because there was a construction crew in the area digging at the time of the explosion,” Allen said.
-“But right now the exact cause is unknown.”
+“Inside the shop gas built up in the kitchen area and there was a spark, resulting in the explosion,” Allen said late Friday.

 Allen said the explosion and a resulting fire destroyed the small, single-story building that housed Coffee Corner.
 A photograph taken by an investigator at the scene showed the building’s roof had partially collapsed.
 Brick walls were blasted apart, with bricks scattered in the parking lot and piled atop two cars parked beside the shop.

-Three employees were the only people inside the coffee shop when it exploded, Allen said.
-It wasn’t immediately known how seriously they were injured, he said, but all three workers were airlifted to a hospital in Gainesville, Florida.
+Two employees and a customer were the only people inside the coffee shop when it exploded, Allen said.
+They were airlifted to a hospital in Gainesville, Florida, with “burns and other serious injuries,” he said.
+Investigators initially reported all three of the injured worked at the shop, Allen said, but later learned they were mistaken.

 Homerville is located roughly 30 miles (48 kilometers) from the Georgia-Florida line.
 Officials used the city’s Facebook page to urge residents Friday to stay away, referring only to “issues within the downtown area.”